Handblown Glass Art

 Macro Glass Photography

 Macro photography is the art of taking photos of really small subjects, in this case Handblown Glass Art.
-The technique that we use is to reverse a wide angle lens and get super close to the glass.
+The technique that I use is to reverse a wide angle lens and get super close to the glass.
 About the width of a thumb and if you’re not careful you will focus in too closely and nudge the glass with your camera lens.

 Most macro photos are from feet away, not millimeters which is what makes this particular art style unique.
 The art is created by light flowing through melted glass.
 In fact, all of the colors and shapes are created from hot glass.
 None of these images are created from anything other than hand blown glass objects.

-We are removing visible specks of dust in Photoshop to present a cleaner look but the overall image is exactly what is seen through the camera lens.
+I am removing visible specks of dust in Photoshop to present a cleaner look but the overall image is exactly what is seen through the camera lens.

 Interior Designs and Decor With Glass Art